 The RMA enables central government, the Minister for the Environment, to prepare national policy statements and national environmental standards which can apply across the landscape from the limit of the Territorial Sea (12 nautical miles or 22.2 km) across district and regional council boundaries.

 National policy statements set out requirements for councils to deal with resource management issues.
-For more information see national policy statements on our website.

 National environmental standards prescribe technical standards, methods or other requirements for environmental matters.
-For more information see national environmental standards on our website.

 NZ Coastal Policy Statement